R-Lum/Luminescence/cran-comments.md

 ## Win-Builder

-Multiple errors for URL https://doi.org/10.1515/geochr-2015-0022 The URL is correct and works as expected.
+Multiple errors for URL https://doi.org/10.1515/geochr-2015-0022 The URL is correct and works as expected, the problem appears to be, however, related to the server behind the DOI forwarding and is thus beyond our reach.

 ## R CMD check --as-cran results